LPBeaulieu/RadioTTS/README.md

 py -m pip install alive-progress
 ```

-<b>Step 5</b>- Should you like to render MIDI (".mid") files as your input audio files, you would then need to install the <b>midi2audio</b> Python module (https://github.com/bzamecnik/midi2audio), and also include a SoundFont file (".sf2") in your working folder:
+<b>Step 5</b>- Should you like to use MIDI (".mid") files as your input audio files, you would then need to install the <b>midi2audio</b> Python module (https://github.com/bzamecnik/midi2audio), and also include a SoundFont file (".sf2") in your working folder:
 ```
 py -m pip install midi2audio
 ```